cristianochesi/e-MGs/README.md

 This is a simple Python3 implementation of the expectation-based Minimalist Grammars (e-MGs) discussed in Chesi 2021.
 E-MGs are greatly indebted with MGs (Stabler 1997) and PMGs (Chesi 2007, 2017) formalisms.
-This implementation includes: a grammar definition, a unified parsing/generation interactive procedure, a set of parameterizations and lexica dealing with specific formal (e.g. counting recursion) and linguistic facts (copular constructions in Italian, relative clauses in English, Greenberg's Universal 20 re-ordering etc.), few simple complexity metrics both producing on-line (word-by-word) encoding integration and retrieval costs and off-line (global) costs.
+This implementation includes: a grammar definition, a unified parsing/generation interactive procedure, a set of parameterizations and lexica dealing with specific formal (e.g., counting recursion) and linguistic facts (copular constructions in Italian, relative clauses in English, Greenberg's Universal 20 re-ordering etc.), few simple complexity metrics both producing on-line (word-by-word) encoding integration and retrieval costs and off-line (global) costs.

 Background
 ----------

-e-MGs are simplifications of both MGs Stabler (1997) and PMGs (Chesi 2007, 2017) and variously re-defined in various works In a nutshell, Merge is expectation-based, that is, each category (X) must be selected by a superordinate node with the relevant expectation associated to it in the lexicon (=X).
+e-MGs are simplifications of both MGs Stabler (1997) and PMGs (Chesi 2007, 2017).
+In a nutshell, Merge is expectation-based, that is, each category (X) must be selected by a superordinate node with the relevant expectation associated to it in the lexicon (=X).
 This simple mechanism is sufficient to dispense the grammar from probe-goals/licensee-licensors features to deal with non-local dependencies:
-Items with unexpected categories simply get moved in the Memory-buffer of the superordinate node and transmitted to sequential phases (i.e. last-selected expectations).
+Items with unexpected categories simply get moved in the Memory-buffer of the superordinate node and transmitted to sequential phases (i.e., last-selected expectations).
 Items selected while the superordinate node has other selection features qualifies as "nested phases" and cannot receive any pending item (unless they become sequential at some point of the derivation and "late expansion" of selection is permitted by parsing parameterization).

-The off-line complexity metrics are simple translations of the one proposed in Gerth 2017, Graf et al 2017, Kobele 2013 and used in various works (e.g. De Santo 2019).
+The off-line complexity metrics are simple translations of the one proposed in Gerth 2017, Graf et al 2017, Kobele 2013 and used in various works (e.g., De Santo 2019).
 On-line metrics are simplified versions of the metrics discussed in Chesi & Canal 2019.

 - Bianchi Valentina, Cristiano Chesi (2006): [Phases, Left Branch Islands, and Computational Nesting](https://repository.upenn.edu/pwpl/vol12/iss1/3/)